 17. Legal certainty

 It’s terrifying how many company websites don’t even have a proper vendor identification.
-That can quickly give trouble to the competition.

 This is even more critical for online shops.
 Make sure your site meets all legal requirements.